12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Ketki Sharangpani – DottedGlobe – instagram.com/_dottedglobe

-I recently read about visitors canceling Doha trip since Saudi Arabia and a few other countries severed ties with Qatar, and I was surprised.
-Qatar is one of the safest countries in the world despite the diplomatic crisis and the severe summer sun is still Doha’s worst threat.
+I recently read that visitors canceled their Doha trips after Saudi Arabia and a few other countries severed ties with Qatar, and I was surprised.
+Qatar is one of the safest countries in the world, despite the diplomatic crisis, and the severe summer sun is still Doha’s worst threat.

-I visited Qatar early this year and had a great time during my stay in Doha.
+I visited Qatar early this year and had a great time in Doha.
 As a tourist, I was fascinated by Doha’s beautiful skyline and exclusive shopping malls.

 The Museum of Islamic Arts, Doha’s premier tourist attraction, has beautiful architecture and an extensive art collection.
-Reconstructed Souq Waqif is a delight to shop and explore; I found a beautiful hand-crafted teapot and other treasures in its many alleys.
+The reconstructed Souq Waqif is a delight to shop and explore; I found a beautiful handcrafted teapot and other treasures in its many alleys.

-Adjacent Falcon Souq is fascinating to understand the ancient sport of falconry.
-Katara Cultural Village is one of the highlights of Doha with its beautiful patterns and mosaics of Islamic architecture.
-Doha has an abundance of luxury hotels and spa resorts and some of the world’s most ultra-luxury massages can be found in Doha.
+Adjacent Falcon Souq is a fascinating place to learn about the ancient sport of falconry.
+Katara Cultural Village is one of Doha’s highlights, featuring beautiful Islamic architecture with its patterns and mosaics.
+Doha has an abundance of luxury hotels and spa resorts, and some of the world’s most ultra-luxury massages can be found in Doha.

-Qatar ranks 29thth in the GPI index of the safest countries in the world, 3rd safest in Asia after Malaysia and Buthan
+Qatar ranks 29thth in the GPI index of the safest countries in the world, 3rd safest in Asia after Malaysia and Bhutan

 China